MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 * More flexible.
 * Message extension uses a Bot Framework.
 * Can leverage the full capabilities of a bot.
-* Ideal for scenarios where the plugin needs to communicate with multiple services, manage complex logic or user interactions, or maintain state across sessions.
+* Ideal for scenarios where the message extension needs to communicate with multiple services, manage complex logic or user interactions, or maintain state across sessions.
 * Supports action commands, search commands, and link unfurling.

     :::column-end:::